 The same goes for a narcissist making lasting change.

 When Hope is Destructive

-Hope and narcissists don’t produce happy endings.
+Hope and narcissists, when combined, don’t produce happy endings.
 The narcissist keeps you hopeful for the POSSIBILITY of things, but you’ll find yourself always chasing the ever-elusive carrot.

 Are you hooked on the narcissist’s potential?
 Determined to try one more time because maybe they’ll change?
 Do you cling the smallest hint that this person gives a care?